What we are doing

 Like many aspects of trans+ lives, our public understanding of deaths and policy on care is not informed by evidence or the voices of trans+ people or their families and friends.
 Trans Lives seeks to change that and build not only an evidence base but a memorial by and for our community.

 This is a long-term and independent project which is in the development stage.
 We are currently funded by Paul Hamlyn Foundation.
 We are currently seeking onward funding.
-Please get in touch if you’d like to support.
+Learn how you can support us.

 We have launched in partnership with QueerAF, the UK's only press-regulated, non-profit LGBTQIA+ publisher in the UK, who will be working to ensure people understand the nuance, humanity and details behind the project, through accessible explainers, journalism and platforming the stories of Trans Lives.